Integrating models and data to accelerate engineering

 - The state-of-the-art gPROMS advanced process models for catalytic reaction, complex separation, crystallisation and polymerisation.

-- PSE’s hybrid modelling technologies which combine modelling in gPROMS with computational fluid dynamics (CFD) tools for ultimate scale-up accuracy.
+- SPSE’s hybrid modelling technologies which combine modelling in gPROMS with computational fluid dynamics (CFD) tools for ultimate scale-up accuracy.

 In this sectionAPM overview How does it work?
 Digitalization Digital process design Digital process operations Equation-oriented approach What are the benefits?
 Application examples